-Being burned out can lead to guilt that we aren’t doing enough, feeling disconnected from our kids, and making us lose our confidence as a mother.
+Having mom burnout can lead to guilt that we aren’t doing enough, feeling disconnected from our kids, and losing our confidence as a mother.
 We want to feel happy and connected to our kids and be in the moment when we’re with them.
-Being burned out makes these things impossible, so we must recognize why we get mom burnout and how we can avoid it.
+Being burned out makes these things impossible, so we must recognize why we get mom burnout and how to avoid it.

 What is Mom Burnout?